Mary Eaton: Film career

-Personal life
+Personal life and death

-Many of the Eaton siblings, including Mary, found their careers waning in the early 1930s.
+By the early 1930's, the Eaton siblings, including Mary, found their careers waning.
 She made her final stage appearance in 1932.
-Beset by career woes and three consecutive difficult marriages, Eaton struggled with alcoholism.
-Although her siblings tried to intervene on numerous occasions, and she entered rehabilitation programs several times, she was unable to overcome her alcohol addiction.
+Beset by career woes and three difficult marriages, Eaton struggled with alcoholism.
+Although her siblings tried to intervene on numerous occasions, and she entered rehabilitation programs several times, Eaton was unable to overcome her alcohol addiction.

-Eaton married Millard Webb (her director of Glorifying the American Girl) in the summer of 1929.
+In 1929, Eaton married Millard Webb (her director of Glorifying the American Girl).
 At the time of her death she was married to actor Eddie Laughton.

-Eaton died at age 47 in Hollywood, California of a heart attack.
+Eaton died of liver disease on October 10, 1948 in Hollywood, California at the age of 47.
+She is interred at Forest Lawn Memorial Park in Glendale, California.